 - Coordinate client care with client providers as needed

-- Meet the needs of historically marginalized populations (LGBTQQi+, non-conforming ability, and POC)
+- Meet the needs of historically marginalized populations (LGBTQQiA2S+, non-conforming ability, and BIPOC)

 - Report clinical issues to clinical supervisor and deeply examine countertransference

 - Provide referrals and community resources to clients

 - Examine and apply anti-oppression factors in clinical work